diegomendezp/Ironhack-lectures-v3/content/module1/Week 2/Day 1/03 - JS  Async & Callbacks.md

-**JavaScript is not asynchronous language, but synchronous one with some asynchronous behaviors**.”

 **Javascript is single-threaded**.
 To clarify better, this means that one single thread handles the event loop.

 For older browsers, the whole browser shared one single thread between all the tabs.
 Modern browsers improved upon this by using either [process-per-site-instance](https://www.chromium.org/developers/design-documents/process-models) or different threads per tab.